Cut Clasp Nails, ideal for fixing traditional flooring and skirting boards. Cut Clasp British Made nails using UK manufacturing machines.

 Warning: Last items in stock!

-Cut Clasp British Made nails using UK manufcaturing machines
+Cut Clasp British Made nails using UK manufacturing machines

 |Size||Number Per Kilo (approx)|